5 Automations That Pay for Themselves in 30 Days

 5. Automated Bookkeeping Pipelines

-Many business owners spend their weekends in a spreadsheet.
-Manually entering receipts, reconciling bank statements, preparing for their accountant.
+Many business owners spend their weekends in a spreadsheet, manually entering receipts, reconciling bank statements, and preparing for their accountant.
 This is the lowest-value use of a business owner's time.

 The Cost

-If your time is worth $100/hour and you spend 10 hours a month on manual data entry and reconciliation, you are "spending" $1,000/month on bookkeeping.
+If your time is worth $100 per hour and you spend 10 hours a month on manual data entry and reconciliation, you are spending $1,000 per month on bookkeeping, even if you do not write a single check for it.

-Manual processes also lead to "tax panic" in April, where you spend 40+ hours cleaning up the previous year.
+Manual processes also lead to tax panic in April, where you spend 40 or more hours cleaning up the previous year.
 That is a full week of lost productivity where you are not growing your business.
-And a single misplaced decimal or forgotten expense can lead to thousands in overpaid taxes or costly audits.
+The IRS Taxpayer Advocate Service reports that small business owners spend an average of 24 hours preparing their business taxes, and that number climbs sharply without organized records throughout the year.

 The Fix